autonomys/subspace-docs/docs/ai3_token/wallets/polkadot.md

    * **A Descriptive Name for Your Account:** Enter a local identifier for your imported profile.
    * **A New Password for This Account:** Set a strong password to encrypt this wallet account locally on your device, then confirm it in the field below.

-   Once both fields are filled, click the brown **"Add the account with the supplied seed"** button at the bottom to finalize importing your account.
+   Once both fields are filled, click the orange **"Add the account with the supplied seed"** button at the bottom to finalize importing your account.

     ![import-credentials-setup](/img/doc-imgs/polkadot/step-4a.png)